-Once you have started your research, you will notice differences in professional etiquette that you might not have expected.
+Once you have started your research, you will notice differences in professional etiquette that you might not have expected in New Zealand.

 Personal strengths might determine the success of your job search in New Zealand

-You have to create a structure for your job search.
+You have to create a strategy for your job search.

-Even when things aren’t going well, you have to bring your best each time you step into an interview room or recruiting office.
-People will be most willingly if you appear to be a positive person.
+Even if things are not going well at times you have to bring a positive attitude each time you step into an interview room or recruiting office.
+Candidates with a positive attitude will have a clear advantage.

-You need to display confidence, because employers like to hire confident people.
-They don´t hire desperate people.
-You may feel it.
-Therefore you need to maintain and build your confidence during job search: if you don’t believe in yourself, in your skills, education, and abilities, why should a prospective employer?
+You need to display confidence.
+Employers don´t hire desperate people.
+Therefore you need to build and maintain your confidence right at the start of your job search.
+If you don’t believe in yourself, in your skills, education, and abilities, why should a prospective employer?

 You have to be able to tell your story.
-And it’s not just the words.
-It’s the way you deliver them.
-Make sure you can tell your story with energy.
+Make sure you can tell your story with the appropriate enthusiasm and energy.

-Sometimes we think the job will come to us.
-It won’t most of the time.
-And especially not in a new country.
-So you have to work for it.
+You have to work for your new job.
 Lots of networking and research will be necessary to explore the job market, identify the right positions for you and then follow through with your job application.

 Employers like people who are warm, friendly, easygoing, and cooperative with others.
 New Zealand employers are looking for people who can join the team and be part of the work family.

-This is the willingness to take risks.
-Courage also means the willingness to accept challenges, the willingness to take on big jobs or even new jobs where there is a high degree of uncertainty and the possibility of failure.
+This is the willingness to accept challenges, the willingness to take on big jobs or even new jobs where there is a high degree of uncertainty and the possibility of failure.
 Courage also means the willingness to speak up and say exactly what you think and feel in a difficult situation.
 Employers admire men and women who are not afraid to speak their minds.
 And you demonstrate this in a job interview when you ask frank and direct questions about the company, the position, and the future that you might have with the organisation.

-Insider know-how and market knowledge can give you a huge advantage when looking for a job in New Zealand, but the deciding advantage for the success of your job hunt lies in ongoing active support and feedback!
+Insider know-how and market knowledge will give you a huge advantage when looking for a job in New Zealand, but the deciding boost for the success of your job hunt lies in ongoing active support and feedback!

-Our job search specialist Katrin and our recruitment expert Jacqui will work with you during your entire job search, providing you with their insider know-how and ongoing support and feedback.
+Our job search team will work with you during your entire job search, providing you with their insider know-how and ongoing support and feedback.

 Read more about working in New Zealand